top of page

 The Organizational Side

-Organizations must rebuild the three frames structurally — values alignment, personal agency, and growth trajectory — as operational realities, not aspirational language.
-My field report prescribes five structural interventions that target the root causes: establish mission clarity, build strategic thinking capacity, create psychological safety through structure, develop infrastructure rather than episodic programs, and measure what actually matters.
+Organizations must rebuild the three frames structurally: values alignment, personal agency, and growth trajectory, as operational realities, not aspirational language.
+My field report, drawing from Gallup, DDI, Edelman, and 18 expert practitioner interviews, prescribes five structural interventions that target the root causes: establish mission clarity, build strategic thinking capacity, create psychological safety through structure, build development infrastructure rather than episodic programs, and measure what actually matters.
+Organizations that fix the three frames stop losing talent.
+They become the ones talent chooses.

 The Individual Side